 Measures the percent of long-term patients who have received the flu and pneumonia vaccines.
 Respiratory viruses can be fatal for nursing home residents, making these vaccines critical to patient care.

 Residents Maintain Autonomy

-This datapoint is a measure of the percent of long-term residents that needed additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and eating.
-Some would argue that this is a reasonable measure of a resident's well-being.
+This datapoint is a measure of the percentage of long-term patients who needed increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and using the bathroom.

 Ability to Keep Residents Mobile